Tripod

 It’s pretty obvious what he’s really talking about.’

-This last line puts Laurian herself firmly into the cauldron of this tripod shaped equation straight from her own mouth as if this answer implies that she is currently the injured party whilst wearing her Perial ‘hat’ so to be speak instead of that of her role as the current Lady Lackless.
-If Laurian was not involved in any way then she would not personally feel insulted and nor would she have any need for the sweet nettle as an apology.
+If Laurian was not involved in any way then she would not personally feel insulted and nor would she have any need to be included in the sweet nettle apology.
 Yet she has clearly placed herself within this three legged tripod of names as being one of the injured parties.
-It appears that Laurian believes that she can wear either ladies costume with ease since she has equal experience and entitlement of being both.

 Popular posts from this blog